 Clean Your Snowshoes

 First, make sure your snowshoes are clean.
-They probably are but you they have picked up some dirt, road salt, fluid like gas, oil or from the transmission of a snowmobile or snowcat, or even food or drink spilled on them during a hasty refueling after your last outing.
+They probably are, but they have picked up some dirt, road salt, fluid-like gas/oil from the transmission of a snowmobile or snowcat, or even food or drink spilled on them during a hasty refueling after your last outing.

-It is a good idea to get the dirt and sand off them as these fine particles lead to premature wear of binding straps, decks, etc., due to abrasion.
-Late season snow conditions tend to be dirtier than normal so the cleaning will help.
+It is a good idea to get the dirt and sand off your ‘shoes (especially if sandshoeing) as these fine particles lead to premature wear of binding straps, decks, etc., due to abrasion.
+Also, late-season snow conditions tend to be dirtier than normal, so cleaning will help.

 Inspect for Damage

 After your snowshoes are dry, this is a great time to inspect them for damage.
 Check all metal and hard plastic/nylon parts for cracks and splits.
-Look at the decks and straps and note any tears, rips or frayed areas.
+Look at the decks and straps and note any tears, rips, or frayed areas.
 Check the tightness of any nuts and bolts on your snowshoes.
 A certain amount of incidental wear and tear is common with snowshoes from normal use, and it is possible to make minor repairs yourself.

-If you notice something severe, like a cracked frame and you are positive this did not occur because of abuse (like slamming your snowshoes in a car door or using them on rocks), you may want to contact the manufacturer to inquire about a warranty.
-The off-season is a great time to deal with manufacturers, many of which can replace, repair or upgrade snowshoes for reasonable fees.
+If you notice something severe, like a cracked frame, and you are positive this did not occur because of abuse (like slamming your snowshoes in a car door or using them on rocks), you may want to contact the manufacturer to inquire about a warranty.
+The off-season is a great time to speak with manufacturers, many of which can replace, repair, or upgrade snowshoes for reasonable fees.

-Where To Store Your Shoes
+Where To Store Your Snowshoes

 Storing your snowshoes indoors is best, but not necessary.
-A shed, attic, garage or basement is good as long as it does not get too hot and is well ventilated.
+A shelf in your shed, attic, garage, or basement is good as long as it does not get too hot and is well ventilated.
 Beware of prolonged exposure to gas engine exhaust from your car or other machines like a generator as this can damage some materials.
 Make sure small children can not get to them as the points on some traction claws can be sharp.

 Extra Considerations for Wood-Framed Snowshoes

 You will need to follow all the other storage precautions and also be careful to store your snowshoes in a place where mice and other creatures can access them to prevent them from being eaten or gnawed on.

 The idea is to ensure that your snowshoes are safe and ready to go when the time comes to use them again.
-It is a good idea to get into the habit of properly storing your snowshoes all the time, not just in the off season, as you never know when the off season will come.
+It is a good idea to get into the habit of properly storing your snowshoes all the time, not just in the off-season, as you never know when the off-season will come.